JeroldGomez/e-commerce-website-optimization-analysis/README.md

 To address this, I performed the following corrections:

 - Removed trailing whitespaces using the `trimws()` function.
-- Standardized values by replacing "TCP" with "TCP/IP."
+- Standardized values by replacing "TCP" with "TCP/IP." using `gsub()`

 ``` r
 # Remove leading/trailing whitespaces and standardize values